 Brazil nabs Colombian drug lord wanted in U.S.

-Juan Carlos Ramirez Abadia, 44, was seized around dawn at a luxury apartment in Aldeia da Serra in Sao Paulo state, police said.
+Juan Carlos Ramirez Abadia, 44, was seized around dawn at an apartment in Aldeia da Serra, Sao Paulo state, in an operation against an international smuggling and money-laundering ring, a federal police statement said.

-Police said the network targeted in Tuesday's sweep exported huge quantities of cocaine and also heroin to Europe and the United States and laundered the profits in Brazil via Spain, Mexico and Uruguay.
-It allegedly invested the money in real estate, including mansions and hotels, industry and cars.
+It said the gang targeted in Tuesday's sweep exported huge quantities of drugs to Europe and the United States and laundered the profits in Brazil via Spain, Mexico and Uruguay.
+It invested the money in real estate, including mansions and hotels, industry and cars.

-Ramirez Abadia was previously indicted in the United States in 1994 and 1996 but the Colombian government turned down extradition requests.
+Ramirez Abadia has been involved in drug trafficking since at least 1986, the U.S. State Department said.
+He was previously indicted in the United States in 1994 and 1996 but the Colombian government turned down extradition requests.

 He has served prison time in Colombia but carried on his drug trafficking activities from behind bars.

-The U.S. government said Ramirez Abadia also smuggled thousands of tons of cocaine to Texas, California and New York in the mid-1990s, setting up a financial network using a Colombian pharmaceutical distribution company as a front.
+The U.S. government says Ramirez Abadia also smuggled thousands of tonnes of cocaine to Texas, California and New York in the mid-1990s, setting up a financial network using a Colombian pharmaceutical distribution company as a front.